msc24x/showdown/docs/docs/rest-api.md

 ```

 ##### Status 401
-When HTTP header `Access-Token` is not identified by the application.
+When the HTTP header `Access-Token`` is not identified by the application.

 ### **POST** `/judge`
 Key endpoint to request Showdown for an execution of a process